What is it?

 So, what’s the verdict?

-When it comes to transporting eight people with ease, there’s not many better ways of doing it.
+When it comes to transporting eight people with ease, there’s not many better ways of doing it than in the 2021 Kia Carnival.
 Try as the Palisade (and its Kia Telluride sibling in North America) might, the design of a people mover like the Carnival with its big sliding doors just makes the job easier, and in terms of price, it’s in a league of its own against Toyota’s dealer-offered and privately-imported minivans, too.

 With its surprisingly classy styling and far more polished dynamics, it marks a massive step up over the outgoing model as well, although entry-level variants aren’t quite the bargain they once were.
 My money would definitely be on the SLi Diesel here though as it’s simply the smart pick of the range.